Shielded Metal Arc Welding

 |10442158C02||Shielded Metal Arc Welding AWS Testing on Carbon Steel

 Students will perform AWS bend test and AWS entry level fabrication project using the SMAW welding process.
 Learners will complete these welds and weldments conducted per AWS D1.1- Structural Steel Code.

 Emphasizes measurement of weld defects and assessment of weld quality conformance to common welding codes.
 Learners conduct visual inspections, Die Penetrant and bend test on welds.
 The process of procedure and welder qualification is explored.

 Develops skill in thermal cutting and gouging processes.
 Learners practice manual and machine oxy-fuel cutting, plasma cutting and gouging and air carbon arc gouging.
-Prerequisite(s): 10442172C01 Workplace Safety (B or better) (concurrent enrollment allowed).
+Prerequisite: 10442172C00 Safety in Manufacturing (B or better) (concurrent enrollment allowed).

 At A Glance